swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

     Starting to think about Mars
 ```

-Now suppose Dracula adds more information to the file
+Now suppose Dracula adds more information to the file:
-(remember, `>>` appends rather than overwriting):

 ```
 $ nano mars.txt